Carlos Menem: Terrorist attacks

 The Israeli embassy suffered a terrorist car bomb attack on 17 March 1992.
 It was perceived as a consequence of Argentina's involvement in the Gulf War.
 Although Hezbollah claimed responsibility for it, the Supreme Court investigated several other hypotheses.
 The Court wrote a report in 1996 suggesting that it could have been the explosion of an arms cache stored in the basement.
 Another hypothesis was that the attack could have been performed by Jewish extremists, in order to cast blame on Muslims and thwart the peace negotiations.
 The Court finally held Hezbollah responsible for the attack in May 1999.

 The Argentine Israelite Mutual Association suffered a terrorist attack with another car bomb on 18 July 1994, killing eighty-five people.
 It was the most destructive terrorist attack in the history of Latin America.
 The attack was universally condemned and 155,000 people demonstrated at the Congressional plaza, but Menem did not attend.
 The legal case stayed unresolved during the remainder of Menem's presidency.
 Menem had suggested, in the first press conference, that former Carapintada leaders may be responsible for the attack, but this idea was rejected by the minister of defense several hours later.
 The CIA office in Buenos Aires initially considered it a joint Iranian-Syrian attack, but some days later considered it just an Iranian attack.
 Menem and Mossad also preferred this line of investigation.
 As a result of the attack, the Jewish community in Argentina had increased influence over Argentine politics.
 Years later, the prosecutor Alberto Nisman charged Menem with covering up a local connection to the attack, as the local terrorists may have been distant Syrian relatives of the Menem family.
 However, Menem was never tried for this suspected cover-up, and on 18 January 2015, Nisman was found dead of a gunshot to his head at his home in Buenos Aires.

-On 15 March 1995, Menem's son Carlos Menem Jr. died while piloting a Bell 206B-3 helicopter, along with Silvio Oltra who was riding as a passenger.
+On 15 March 1995, Menem's son Carlos Menem Jr. died while piloting a Bell 206B-3 helicopter, along with his friend and fellow racing driver Silvio Oltra who was riding as a passenger.
 The helicopter reportedly struck overhead power lines near Ramallo in the north of the province of Buenos Aires and crashed, killing both men.
 Later on, remains of Menem Jr. were exhumed amid murder claims by his mother Zulema Yoma.
 Menem had accused the Lebanese Shia Islamist group, Hezbollah, of killing his son.